LibreHealthIO/lh-ehr/INSTALL.md

 You need to tell setup whether it needs to create the database on its own, or if you have already created the database.
 MySQL root priveleges will be required to create a database.

 #### Step 2
-You will be presented with a number of fields which specify the MySQL server details and the `librehealthehr` directory paths.
+You will be presented with a number of fields which specify the MySQL server details and the `libreehr` directory paths.

 The `Server Host` field specifies the location of the MySQL server.
 If you run MySQL and Apache/PHP on the same server, then leave this as `localhost`.
 If MySQL and Apache/PHP are on separate servers, then enter the IP address (or host name) of the server running MySQL.